 - i.
-Good corporate governance for enhanced shareholder value - ii.
-Clearly defined respective roles of Shareholders, Board of Directors and Management in the governance architecture - iii.
-The Board of Directors should have majority of its membership as either Independent or Non-Executive.
-Directors.
-Independent directors may be broadly defined as Non-Executive director who has the ability to exercise objective, independent judgment after fair consideration of all relevant information and views without undue influence from management or from inappropriate external parties or interests.
-These principles have been articulated in a number of corporate documents, including the Bank's Constitution and the Board Charter. - iv.
+Good corporate governance for enhanced shareholder value. - ii.
+Clearly defined respective roles of Shareholders, Board of Directors and Management in the governance architecture. - iii.
+The Board of Directors should have majority of its membership as either Independent or Non-Executive directors have been articulated in a number of corporate documents, including the Bank's Constitution and the Board Charter. - iv.
 There is a Board Charter which spells out the functions and powers of the Board and Board Sub-Committees.
 There are also various policies which define the role of the Board and the Managing Director with regard to certain specific matters including staff hiring and discipline.